AI

 April 17, 2026

 OCR reads text from a page.
 That has been possible since the 1990s.
-It is useful - but it is not intelligence.
+It is useful, but it is not intelligent.

 Intelligent document processing does something different.
-It understands what documents mean: how fields relate to each other, whether a number matches a purchase order, whether an exception needs human escalation.
-That distinction is not semantic.
-It determines whether your document automation actually reduces the burden on your finance team or just digitises the same bottlenecks in a different format.
+It understands what documents mean: how fields connect, whether numbers match purchase orders, and when an exception needs human judgment.
+That is more than a semantic distinction.
+It is the difference between genuinely reducing your finance team's workload and digitising the same bottlenecks in a new format.

-Raw text extraction does not understand what it is reading.
-It sees an invoice total and the label "Invoice total" as adjacent strings.
-It does not know they are related.
-It does not know that this number needs to match a purchase order, that it belongs to a specific GL code, or that it is 8% higher than the previous invoice from the same supplier.
+Raw text extraction does not read.
+It sees an invoice total and the words "Invoice total" nearby.
+It has no idea these belong together, that the number should match a purchase order or a GL code, or that it is 8% higher than the last invoice from the same supplier.

 Template-based extraction tries to bridge this gap by defining where specific data should appear on known document types.
-If the invoice total is always in the bottom-right quadrant, a template can extract it reliably.
-This works until the supplier changes their invoice format - or until you receive invoices from 400 different suppliers with 400 different layouts.
+If the invoice total is always in the bottom-right quadrant, a template can reliably extract it.
+This works until the supplier changes their invoice format, or until you receive invoices from 400 different suppliers with 400 different layouts.
 Most enterprise AP teams do.

 What intelligent document processing actually adds

-Contextual extraction.
-Rather than looking for text in a fixed location, IDP understands the semantic relationships between fields.
-It knows that "Net 30" is a payment term, not a product code.
-It knows that the number following "Total due" is the payable amount.
-This contextual understanding is what makes accurate extraction possible on documents the system has never seen before.
+2. Contextual extraction.
+IDP does not rely on fixed positions.
+It understands that "Net 30" is a payment term, not a product code.
+It knows the amount following "Total due" is what needs to be paid.
+This contextual understanding works on documents the system has never seen before, which means new suppliers and non-standard layouts do not require new templates.

-Validation against external data.
-IDP does not just extract - it verifies.
+3. Validation against external data.
+IDP does not only extract: it verifies.
 Invoice line items are checked against purchase orders.
 Amounts are validated against contracts.
 Vendor details are matched against the supplier master in your ERP.
 The system does not just report what the document says.
-It tells you whether what the document says is consistent with what your systems already know.
+It tells you whether the document's statements are consistent with what your systems already know.

 What this looks like in production

-For the 20% that do not match - line items that differ, amounts above variance threshold, invoices without a corresponding PO - it routes to a human reviewer with the extracted data, the mismatched fields, and the relevant contract context pre-loaded.
+For the 20% that do not match, whether line items differ, amounts exceed the variance threshold, or invoices arrive without a corresponding PO, the system routes to a human reviewer with the extracted data, the mismatched fields, and the relevant contract context pre-loaded.
 The finance team does not process routine invoices.
-They handle the exceptions that require judgment.
+They handle the cases that genuinely require judgment.

 The compliance dimension most vendors do not mention

-For finance operations in regulated industries - financial services, healthcare, public sector - document processing is not just an efficiency question.
+For finance operations in regulated industries, financial services, healthcare, and the public sector, document processing is not only an efficiency question.
 It is a compliance question.

-Manual processing makes this hard to evidence.
-Automated processing with IDP makes it structural.
-The audit trail is a byproduct of the process, not something reconstructed after the fact by someone who has to remember what happened three weeks ago.
+Manual processing makes this difficult to prove.
+Automated processing with IDP makes the evidence part of the process.
+The audit trail is a structural output of automation, not something reconstructed from email threads weeks after a dispute surfaces.

-Under DORA and the EU's financial regulatory framework, the ability to demonstrate controlled, traceable document processing is not optional for financial institutions.
-IDP is one of the ways organisations close the gap between what regulation requires and what their current process can actually evidence.
-The human-in-the-loop design that governs exception handling is the other half of that equation - the system decides which cases need a human, and the human has everything they need to decide correctly.
+Under DORA and the EU's broader financial regulatory framework, the ability to demonstrate controlled, traceable document processing is a requirement for financial institutions, not an optional enhancement.
+IDP is one way organisations close the gap between what regulations require and what their current processes can actually deliver.
+The human-in-the-loop design completes the picture: the system identifies which cases need a human, and the human receives everything they need to make a defensible decision.

 Three questions that expose whether a vendor actually has IDP

-What does validation look like?
-Does the system check extracted data against external systems - ERP, contracts, supplier master - or does it extract and hand off?
+2. What does validation look like?
+Does the system check extracted data against your ERP, contracts, and supplier master, or does it extract and pass the result along for someone else to verify?
+Extraction without validation is not IDP.

 Frequently asked questions about intelligent document processing